+86 1510-529-7925 [email protected]

 D3S_3378-681x1024-1-681x1024 How to focus your camera at concerts or music festivals

-I have hinted before that were you focus your camera as important as your composition.
-So many photographers go eye hunting during a show, always trying to get the focus box on the artist’s eye but that is so difficult as very few cameras have focus points alway to edge of the viewfinder, so most people have to focus and recompose afterward and this slows them down and their framing is off.
-So we will go over some focus techniques to use with shooting a concert of the festival so that you have more keepers after a shoot.
+I have hinted before that where you focus your camera is as important as your composition.
+So many photographers go eye hunting during a show, always trying to get the focus box on the artist’s eye, but that is difficult as very few cameras have focus points all the way to the edge of the viewfinder.
+Most people have to focus and recompose afterward, which slows them down and affects their framing.
+So, let’s go over some focus techniques to use when shooting a concert or festival so that you have more keepers after a shoot.

 D3S_3378-681x1024-1-681x1024 How to focus your camera at concerts or music festivals